The story of 7 days in Athens. It was not planned, but I’m glad we made it through it all safely.

 Day 7 in Athens, Greece

 Our last day in Athens and the weather is a dream.
-Did you ever imagine a Mediterranean summer day, living in a nice and cosy apartment, with a nice balcony, close to the seaside?
+Did you ever imagine a Mediterranean summer day, living in a nice and cozy apartment with a nice balcony close to the seaside?
 Well, it was just like that.
-We had a few hours to explore the seaside in the morning and we did just that.
+We had a few hours to explore the seaside in the morning, and we did just that.

 The seaside wasn’t busy, and not a lot of people were around.
 Just some older people were sunbathing and even swimming in the sea.
 I also go in to check the water temperature.
 It was perfect!!!
 I was shocked, as only 2 days ago, the entire country was under severe rain and wind.
 And now, everyone was acting as if nothing had ever happened.

 I was sad to go.
-But on our way to the airport, stopped to check another vegan joint, Peas & Vegan, which is indeed a hidden gem.
-So glad we did stop, as it is in Koukaki neighbourhood and many locals hang out in the bars and restaurants in that area.
+But on our way to the airport, we stopped to check another vegan joint, Peas & Vegan, which is indeed a hidden gem.
+So glad we did stop, as it is in the Koukaki neighborhood and many locals hang out in the bars and restaurants in that area.